ben-horrocks/470lab2/README.md

 # 470lab2
-Information Cascades in the Slums of Cape Town
+#Information Cascades in the Slums of Cape Town

 This lab can be done in groups of 2 or 3.
 You will submit a written report of the experiments (computer simulations) that you did and the things you found interesting.
 It won't be grading for grammar and style, but it should be well organized so that a reader can follow what you are saying.
 Your goal is to describe the models you created and the cool things you observed.

 Note: The questions and prompts posed are to help you explore the problem space and reason about what approaches you can use to make an intelligent choice given the information you have.
-You donít have to necessarily include answers to these questions in your report.
+You don‚Äôt have to necessarily include answers to these questions in your report.
 In your report, you should consider including the following:

 Create some sort of program to run a lot of random computer simulations that have agents with good, not so good, and bad private information, who make choices based on Bayes equation (with and without utility)